kokomo88/devcenter/source/docs/deploy-to-testfairy-with-bitrise.html.md

-# TestFairy deployment with Bitrise
+# Deploy to TestFairy with Bitrise

 If you are looking for a deployment service that also gives you a lot of insights about your application than [TestFairy](https://www.testfairy.com/) is a great service to check out.